commercetools/connect-application-kit/README.md

 ## Property definition
 - `name` - Folder name of respective application component from the root of monorepo which will be used as identifier of the application.
 Deployment output url, topic & schedule can be fetched based on this reference
 - `applicationType` - Type of deployment .
-Can be one of `service`, `event` or `job`
+Can be one of `service`, `event`, `job` and `mc-app`
 - `endpoint` - Point of entry for respective application component
 - `scripts.postDeploy` - Post-deploy script to execute after the connector deployment process
 - `scripts.preUndeploy` - Pre-undeploy script to execute before the connector undeployment process
-- `configurationType` - Definiton of all environment variables needed by the application, customer will be responsible to provide value for these variables when choosen to deploy.
-Definition includes defining the type of variable if it needs to be secured or not . `standard` for customer provided values to be saved as plain text , `secret` for customer provided values to be secured and stored in encrypted format
+- `configuration` - Definiton of all environment variables needed by the application, customer will be responsible to provide value for these variables when choosen to deploy.
+You need to choose between `standardConfiguration` and `securedConfiguration`. `standardConfiguration` for customer provided values to be saved as plain text , `securedConfiguration` for customer provided values to be secured and stored in encrypted format
 - `schedule` - Schedule expression for job applications, it need to be input of type <a href="https://en.wikipedia.org/wiki/Cron">cron</a> expression